sdr-enthusiasts/docker-tar1090/README.md

 This container will try to connect to the `BEASTHOST` on TCP port `30005` by default.
 This can be changed by setting the `BEASTPORT` environment variable.

-If `MLATHOST` is set, this container will try to connecto the `MLATHOST` on TCP port `30105` by default.
+If `MLATHOST` is set, this container will try to connect the `MLATHOST` on TCP port `30105` by default.
 This can be changed to setting the `MLATPORT` environment variable.

 ### Incoming